Why Cusco is One of My Favorite Cities

 The Beauty of Cusco at Night

-Even now, I still don’t fully understand this reaction I had to leaving Cusco ~ but I do know that Cusco had enough of the “foreign & exotic” to keep me enthralled & challenged, while still being small & charming enough to somehow familiar.
-Perhaps, it was the perfect blend for me of old & new, familiar & unfamiliar.
+Even now, I still don’t fully understand this reaction I had to leaving Cusco.
+But I do know that Cusco had enough of the “foreign & exotic” to keep me enthralled & challenged, while still being small & charming enough to somehow become familiar.

 One of Cusco’s main cathedrals, at night.
-Because Cusco is usually bustling with tourists, & because South Americans tend to eat on the later side ~ the streets are typically busy at night, particularly around the main plaza.
-This made strolling at night feel safe, whether I was alone or with friends.
+Streets are typically busy at night, particularly in the main plaza.
+This made walking at night feel safe, whether I was alone or with friends.

-Two blocks from the JW Marriott El Convento, is this restaurant (I’ve now forgotten the name!) with a killer upstairs patio ~ & sensational views of the Plaza del Armas.
+Two blocks from the JW Marriott El Convento is this restaurant, with a killer upstairs patio ~ & sensational views of Plaza del Armas.

 Why Cusco is One of My Favorite Cities

-Read Next: Best Hotels in Cusco, Peru for ALL Budgets!
+Read Next: Best Brunch Spots in Cusco, Peru